-As can be expected, additional meta-analysis studies related to the empirical research of theories of CΨ were done, for example, Promet and Bachmann (2022).
-Despite the serious methodological problems found by Yaron et al. (2022) in the CΨ studies they reviewed, Promet and Bachmann (2022) found large enough differences between them and Yaron et al. that allow them to reach the following conclusion.
-They found that the empirical support for theories of CΨ is as follows: GNWT (i.e., Global Neuronal Workspace theory) receives the most empirical support, followed by Predictive Processing and finally the IIT.
+As can be expected, additional meta-analysis studies related to the empirical research of theories of CΨ have been conducted.

+Promet and Bachmann (2022), for example, found that global neuronal workspace theory (GNWT) has received the most empirical support, followed by predictive processing, and finally, IIT.
 (For a description and discussion of these theories, see Promet and Bachmann, 2022.)
-Nevertheless, it seems to me that the serious problems found by Yaron et al. lead me to adopt the following cautious approach.
+However, Yaron et al. highlighted serious methodological problems with these theories, which has led me to adopt a cautious approach.

-Given the above methodological conclusions of Yaron et al. (2022), I decided that for the time being it is better to minimize the evaluation of the theories of CΨ on the basis of empirical findings, which usually tend to support the theory in question.
-Thus, I will attempt concentrate more on the philosophical-methodological criticisms directed against these theories, but I will also mention strong theory-contradictory findings.
-I will briefly review three theories, which were discussed by Yaron et al. (2022): IIT, GWT-GNWT, and HOT.
+I decided that for the time being, it is better to focus less on evaluating theories of CΨ based on empirical findings, which usually tend to support the theory in question.
+Thus, I will concentrate more on the philosophical-methodological criticisms directed against these theories, and I will also mention strong contradictory findings.
+I will briefly review three theories discussed by Yaron et al. (2022): IIT, GWT-GNWT, and HOT.
 However, as mentioned above, to give a slightly more complete picture of the subject, I will also add a brief discussion of the theories that anchor CΨ to electromagnetic and quantum processes in the brain.
-This brief review, therefore, will give the reader a broad theoretical view of the CΨ-problem.
-(Note that due to the elaboration of the various issues of CΨ, the main discussion of electromagnetic theories and HOT will be done later on, in chapter 6.)
+This brief review, therefore, will give the reader a broad theoretical view of the problem of consciousness.
+(Note that due to the elaboration of various issues, the main discussion of electromagnetic theories and HOT can be found in Chapter 6.)

+Integrated information theory (IIT)

-Integrated Information Theory (IIT).
-One of the most important TCs that appears in the professional literature is Giulio Tononi’s and his colleagues’, the Integrated Information Theory (IIT).
-This theory has attracted much interest in recent years, as well as receiving severe criticisms (see for example Fallon 2019, 2020; Tononi 2015; Tononi, Boly, Massimini, and Koch 2016).
-Consciousness is produced by maximum integration of information among parts of the brain, and it is indexed mathematically by Φ (Phi).
-The greater the increase in the integration of the information, the higher is the individual's state of CΨ.
-IIT is a kind of theory that causally connects between maximal integrated information and CΨ, and is based on the following three ideas: (1) a specification of the CΨ properties (conceived as axioms).
-(2) a specification of the properties of the physical substrate (neurophysiology of the brain or any other possible material) necessary for the realization of CΨ properties (conceived as postulates).
-And (3) a determination of a maximal causal connection between CΨ and a particular type of physically-processed information that is formulated by Φ, which measures the degree of CΨ.
+One of the most important TCs in the professional literature is Tononi et al.’s integrated information theory (IIT).
+This has been severely criticized in recent years (see, e.g., Fallon, 2019, 2020; Tononi, 2015; Tononi et al., 2016).
+According to IIT, consciousness is integrated information in certain brain areas, and levels of information integration can be measured mathematically by phi (Φ).
+The greater the integrated information value, the higher the individual’s level of CΨ.
+This causal connection depends on (i) a specification of the properties of consciousness (conceived as axioms); (ii) a specification of the properties of the physical substrate (neurophysiology of the brain or any other possible material) necessary for consciousness (conceived as postulates); and (iii) a determination of a maximal causal connection between CΨ and a particular type of physically processed information formulated by Φ, which measures the degree of CΨ.

-IIT takes the following theoretical approach.
-It assumes first that CΨ is an existing phenomenon and it has a complex structure.
-Second, CΨ is directed towards certain things.
+IIT assumes first that CΨ is an existing phenomenon and has a complex structure.
+Second, CΨ is directed toward certain things.
 Third, CΨ carries information.
 Fourth, CΨ is unified (one cannot experience the red color of a tomato separately from its shape).
 Fifth, CΨ has boundaries because it is aimed at one particular thing and not another.